-If a class listed under the

-decorators element is not the bean class of at least one decorator, a DeploymentException is thrown by the container at deployment time.
+If a class listed under the Pecorators> element is not the bean class of at least one decorator, the container automatically detects the problem and treats it as a deployment problem, as defined in Section 10.3, "Problems detected automatically by the container".

-If the bean class of a decorator with a disabled deployment type is listed under the cpecorators> element, a Deployment time.
+If the bean class of a decorator with a disabled deployment type is listed under the <Decorators> element, the container automatically detects the problem and treats it as a deployment problem, as defined in Section 10.3, "Problems detected automatically by the container".

-If the <Decorators> element is specified in more than one beans.xml document, a DeploymentException is thrown by the container at deployment time.
+If the corators> element is specified in more than one beans.xml document, the container automatically detects the problem and treats it as a deployment problem, as defined in Section 10.3, "Problems detected automatically by the container".